Freshly/3ber/README.md

 The goal of 3ber is to obsolete itself by training developers to use the underlying toolchain.

-3ber can always be referenced if your goldfish brain resets at midnight like mine does.

 ## Prerequisites

 Install the gcloud CLI: